Shader Interfaces

 The fragment shader output variables listed by OpEntryPoint with the Output storage class form the fragment output interface.
 These variables must be identified with a Location decoration.
 They can also be identified with a Component decoration and/or an Index decoration.
 For the purposes of interface matching: variables declared without a Component decoration are considered to have a Component decoration of zero, and variables declared without an Index decoration are considered to have an Index decoration of zero.

 A fragment shader output variable identified with a Location decoration of i is associated with the color attachment indicated by VkRenderingInfo::pColorAttachments[i].
 When using render pass objects, it is associated with the color attachment indicated by VkSubpassDescription::pColorAttachments[i].
 Values are written to those attachments after passing through the blending unit as described in Blending, if enabled.
-Locations are consumed as described in Location Assignment.
 The number of available fragment output Location slots is given by the maxFragmentOutputAttachments member of the VkPhysicalDeviceLimits structure.

 If the dynamicRenderingLocalRead feature is supported, fragment output locations can be remapped when using dynamic rendering.

 When an active fragment shader invocation finishes, the values of all fragment shader outputs are copied out and used as blend inputs or color attachments writes.
-If the invocation does not set a value for them, the input values to those blending or color attachment writes are undefined:.
+If there is no color attachment indicated by Location, the values that would have been written to the color attachments are discarded.

-Components of the output variables are assigned as described in Component Assignment.
 Output Component words identified as 0, 1, 2, and 3 will be directed to the R, G, B, and A inputs to the blending unit, respectively, or to the output attachment if blending is disabled.
-If two variables are placed within the same Location, they must have the same underlying type (floating-point or integer).
-Component words which do not correspond to any fragment shader output will also result in undefined: values for blending or color attachment writes.
+If two variables are placed within the same Location, they must have the same numeric type.
+Component words which do not correspond to any fragment shader output will also result in undefined values for blending or color attachment writes.

 Fragment outputs identified with an Index of zero are directed to the first input of the blending unit associated with the corresponding Location.
 Outputs identified with an Index of one are directed to the second input of the corresponding blending unit.